 After the first month or so at home, it’s certainly worth putting your child down in their bassinet or cot to self settle at least once a day.
 Put them down drowsy at this age.
-This gives them the opportunity to practice self-settling - but does NOT mean you need to leave them to cry.
-If they wake and cry, pick them up and calm them to the best of your ability, and try again a few more times to see if they will fall asleep without too much of your intervention.
+This gives them the opportunity to practice self-settling - but I don't recommend you leave your newborn to cry on their own.
+Remember, crying is their only way of communicating.
+If they wake and cry, pick them up, give them a cuddle and once calm, put them back down again.
 The idea is to give them the OPPORTUNITY to fall asleep on their own, but don’t expect this to happen every time.

-Getting the timing right (see our first point) really helps with this step.
+Getting the timing right (see my first point) really helps with this step.
 It’s also important to pick the right time of day, when you’re both calm and your baby’s not overtired or over-stimulated.
 Mornings are generally a good time.
-And don’t worry about cuddling your baby to sleep at this age.
+And don’t worry about what people say about cuddling your baby to sleep at this age.
 There’s nothing better than holding a sleeping baby in your arms!5.
 Consider their comfort

 Having spent 9 months curled up in their cosy, warm surroundings, newborn babies have a lot of adjusting to do to cope in the outside world.
 For this reason, you need to consider carefully what you can do to help them with this.
-There are many products available for newborns these days, but we have tried and tested a number of these and are mega-fans of the following:
+There are many products available for newborns these days, and I have listed below some of my personal favourites: